 Stylish interior design was done using local materials to highlight the nature and design of Colombia.
 It also combined an industrial style to the interiors for a more modern look.
 Rango Hostel also bridges the community to visitors by showcasing their art, locally made furniture, and service.

-You can enjoy working on your blog or updating your Instagram (Rango is perfect for the Gram!) in the terrace or at the garden.
+You can enjoy working on your blog or updating your Instagram on the terrace or in the garden.
 Take advantage of the reliable wifi that works in the shared lounge and everywhere in the hostel.
 They also have a restaurant where you can dine with friends or have some cocktails.

 There are arranged activities for hostel guests like Taco ‘n Margarita Night, Ladies Night, and Salsa Night.
 You can book with the front desk for any of these activities or get some advice on what to do or where to go in Medellin (most of the time, locals give recommendations that aren’t even listed online).

 If you are a first time Medellin visitor, traveling alone or with friends, Rango Hostel Boutique is in a great location which is accessible to parks, tourist attractions, shopping, nightlife, and other places to explore.

 Things to do in La Presidenta and nearby:

 - Medellin is famous for its many free outdoor gyms, so why not get in a workout at the nearby outdoor gym in La Presidenta park?

 - You are literally next door to Cafe Zorba, one of the area’s most cherished restaurants.
 Go here for pizza, or coffee, or whatever really.
 It’s a must-do!